 Lay the brisket on top of the salt in the bag.

 Spread the remaining salt/spice mixture on top of the meat, and seal the bag.
-Press the slat/spice mixture into the beef by pressing on the bag.
+Press the salt/spice mixture into the beef by pressing on the bag.

 Press out excess air and tape it shut.